 |Drop-In Days||Specific activities involving art, sports and socialization|

 Empowering People With Autism

-Families of individuals with Autism and other disabilities enjoy The Kennedy Collective Autism Project programs because it directly helps their loved one address day-to-day challenges in their lives.
+Families of individuals with Autism and other disabilities enjoy The Kennedy Collective Autism Project programs because they directly help their loved one address day-to-day challenges in their lives.
 The year-round, stimulating experiences are vital in helping autistic individuals build social and communications skills.